plcgi1/fastify-delayed-job/README.md

 ## FEATURES

-1. swagger UI for frontend developers
+1. swagger UI for developers
 2. use [pg-boss](https://github.com/timgit/pg-boss) for delayed jobs with psql
 3. add delayed job with variables
 4. view list of delayed jobs